 What is Watermelon Rind Necrosis?

 Watermelon bacterial rind necrosis is a disease that causes discolored areas in the rind of the melon.
 The first watermelon rind necrosis symptoms are hard, discolored rind areas.
-Over time, they grow and form extensive dead-cell areas on the rind.
+Overtime, they grow and form extensive dead-cell areas on the rind.
 These usually do not touch the melon flesh.

 What Causes Watermelon Rind Necrosis?

 Plant pathologists have identified different bacteria from necrotic areas in the rind.
 That’s why the disease is often referred to as bacterial rind necrosis.
-However, no bacteria has been identified as the one that causes the problems.
+However, no bacteria have been identified as the one that causes the problems.

-Currently, scientists conjecture that the normal watermelon bacteria is affected by a stressful environmental condition.
+Currently, scientists conjecture that the normal watermelon bacteria are affected by a stressful environmental condition.
 This, they speculate, triggers a hypersensitive response in the fruit rind.
 At that point, bacteria living there die, causing nearby cells to die.
 However, no scientists have verified this in experiments.
 The evidence that they have found suggests that water stress may be involved.

 Since the necrosis does not cause watermelon rind necrosis symptoms on the outside of the melons, it is usually the consumer or home growers who discover the problem.
 They cut into the melon and find the disease present.